SuperOfficeDocs/superoffice-docs/docs/online/migrate/troubleshooting.md

 ## Solution

 1. LINQPad will allow you to change the JSON of the databasemodel directy.
-Download.
+[Download][4].

    You need to download the version for .NET framework – currently LINQPad 5